kolei/omegar_test/README.md

 ## Installation

-For the server to work, you need to install the Git, Node.js and the Sails.js frameworks
+For the server to work, you need to install the Node.js, MongoDB and the Sails.js frameworks

-First clone repository
+First clone repository (need Git)
 ```
 git clone https://github.com/kolei/omegar_test.git
 ```